 Danene brings more than twenty years of non-profit and philanthropy experience to the role of Mayor.
 She has a proven record of developing and implementing strategies to advance shared goals among public/private partners and has set forth a strategic vision to build a stronger, more equitable Lancaster, block by block.

-Danene grew up in Lancaster County and later graduated from Albright College and received her Master’s in Public Policy from Rutgers University.
+Danene spent her early years in Lancaster County and later moved to Juniata County, where she graduated high school.
+She went on to graduate from Albright College and receive her Master’s in Public Policy from Rutgers University.